WordPress/create-block-theme/README.md

 It works alongside features that are already available in the Editor to enhance the workflow for creating block themes.
 After being tested in this plugin, some of the features included here may be moved into the Editor itself.

+> [!IMPORTANT]
-*Disclaimer:* Create Block Theme enables development features and thus is a tool that should be treated like as such; you can think of it as a Development Mode for WordPress, and you should keep in mind that changes made through this plugin could change your site and/or theme permanently.
+> *Disclaimer:* The Create Block Theme plugin offers critical developer-friendly features; you can think of it as a Development Mode for WordPress, and you should *keep in mind that changes made through this plugin could change your site and/or theme permanently*.
+>
+> (Make sure you know what you're doing before hitting that 'Save' button 😉)

 This plugin allows you to: